-The referee will announce the start of the Playing playing state with a short single whistle blow.
-The referee may choose to use any normal sports whistleGameController playing signal will be delayed by 15seconds.
-This delay applies to both kick-off and penalty shots.
-Robots that begin moving their legs or locomoting move in any fashion during set set (i. e. before the referee blows the whistle) will be penalized in place in place on the field via the "Motion in Set" (see Section 4.5 Section 4.5) GameController signal (and until the GameController transmits the playing signal.
-A robot will be moved back to their its original position if they have it has moved significantly before becoming penalized) until the GameController transmits the playing signal.
-Note that responding to a whistle on another field, although unlikely and poor luck, will result in this penalty.
+The referee will announce the start of the playing state with a single whistle blow.
+The Game-Controller playing signal will be delayed by 15seconds15s.
+This delay applies to both kickoff and penalty shots.
+Robots that begin moving their legs or move in any fashion during set (before the referee blows the whistle) will be penalized in place on the field via the "Motion in Set" (Section 4.5) GameController signal until the GameController transmits the playing signal.
+A robot will be moved back to its original position if it has moved significantly before becoming penalized.
+Note that responding to a whistle on another field will result in this penalty. kicks.